irfankhaidhir/Assignment-1/README.md

 Thread 2:

-perform the following function periodically (time control by ‘s’).
+Perform the following function periodically (time control by ‘s’).
 Default to every seconds Increase the first character of string buffer : e.g. a → b, or A→ B